The Team at ISI

 Beyond teaching, Lára is an accomplished artist.
 She participated in a group show at the Jay Jay Art Gallery in Sacramento, CA, in 2012.
 The following year, she showed her art at the Götusýning Reykjavik Art Festival.

 Lucy originates from Scotland and graduated with a B.Ed in Primary Education from the University of Edinburgh.
-She taught in a primary school in Scotland and has experience working with children with a wide range of ages and support needs.
+In 2020, she achieved a PG.Cert. in Bilingualism in Education from the University of Birmingham.

 Ólafur Schram, Music Teacher